PredixDev/PredixMobileSDK/README.md

 For additional technical documentation see the [Wiki](../../wiki) in this repo.

 ## Examples

+The following examples show different ways you can use the Predix Mobile SDK.
+They are not meant for production use.

 1. WEB-APPs
   * Predix Mobile Sample app - [MobileExample-WebApp-Sample](https://github.com/PredixDev/MobileExample-WebApp-Sample)
   * Offline Authentication app - [MobileExample-WebApp-OfflineAuthentication](https://github.com/PredixDev/MobileExample-WebApp-OfflineAuthentication)